-Since tourist season begins to ebb in late September and throughout the month of October, the city gets quiet this time of year, but there are also still plenty of events throughout the month like the Nuit Blanche (White Night) celebration that sees museums, galleries, monuments, and national sites open all night in honor of French culture.
+Since tourist season begins to ebb in late September and throughout October, the city gets quiet this time of year, but there are still plenty of events like the Nuit Blanche (White Night) celebration that sees museums, galleries, monuments, and national sites open all night in a celebration of French culture.

 Paris Weather in October

 Temperatures in Paris constantly drop over the course of the month, though there are a few occasional warm, sunny days in October each year.
-While the city rarely sees temperatures below 48.2 degrees F (9 degrees C), it also doesn't get any warmer than 60.8 degrees F (16 degrees C), and the average temperature in October is just 51 degrees F (11 degrees C) throughout the month.
+While the city rarely sees temperatures below 48 degrees Fahrenheit (9 degrees Celsius), it also doesn't get any warmer than 61 degrees Fahrenheit (16 degrees Celsius), and the average temperature in October is just 51 degrees Fahrenheit (11 degrees Celsius) throughout the month.

 October in Paris is generally chilly and damp.
 Rain is common and usually occurs at least 15 days out of the month, accumulating an average of over two inches each year.
-As a result, October is generally best-suited for indoor activities like visiting exhibits at Paris's many fine museums or people-watching from inside a warm, cozy cafe; however, there are a few warm days in the early part of the month, a phenomenon known as the second summer.
+As a result, October is generally best-suited for indoor activities like visiting exhibits at Paris's many fine museums or people-watching from inside a warm, cozy cafe.
+However, there may be a few warm days in the early part of the month, a phenomenon known as the second summer.

 What to Pack

 Since you can generally expect rain throughout the month, you'll need to bring waterproof shoes, a raincoat, and an umbrella if you hope to stay dry.
 Colder weather also means you'll want to bring long-sleeve shirts, sweaters, and possibly an overcoat as well as long pants and close-toed footwear.
-You should also plan to layer cooler clothing under your sweaters and coats just in case you happen to experience a random warm day that occasionally happens in the city's "second summer."
+You should also plan to layer cooler clothing under your sweaters and coats just in case the temperature rises randomly at the beginning of the month, as it is known to sometimes do in October.

 October Events in Paris

-- Nuit Blanche (White Night): An annual event in which hundreds of Paris sites—including museums, galleries, and monuments—stay open all night, allowing for some promising cultural discoveries and surreal nocturnal itineraries.
-Events take place on October 6 to 7, 2018.
+- Nuit Blanche (White Night): An annual event in which hundreds of Parisian sites—including museums, galleries, and monuments—stay open all night, allowing for some promising cultural discoveries and surreal nocturnal itineraries.

-- Vendanges de Montmartre (Montmartre Wine Harvest): The village-like neighborhood of Montmartre celebrates its annual batch of Paris-made wine with community events, wine tastings, and parties, which will take place from October 10 to 14, 2018.
+- Vendanges de Montmartre (Montmartre Wine Harvest): The village-like neighborhood of Montmartre celebrates its annual harvest of Paris-grown wine with community events, wine tastings, and parties over the weekend in mid-October.

-- Jardin du Luxembourg: Perhaps one of the best places in the city to take in nature this month, you can amble through lanes of trees crowned with fiery orange and yellow leaves at Jardin du Luxembourg all month long.
+- Jardin du Luxembourg: Perhaps one of the best places in the city to take in the fall foliage, you can amble through lanes of trees crowned with fiery orange and yellow leaves at the Jardin du Luxembourg all month long.

-- International Contemporary Art Fair (FIAC): This annual event takes place from October 18 to 21, 2018, features over 3,000 works from 180 international galleries, and is attended by some of the most influential artists and critics in the contemporary art scene.
+- International Contemporary Art Fair (FIAC): This annual event takes place on the third weekend in October and features over 3,000 works from 180 international galleries.
+FIAC is attended by some of the most influential artists and critics in the contemporary art scene.

 - Festival de l'Automne (The Autumn Festival): Since 1972, this annual three-month-long event (late September through December) celebrates the fall season with programs and showcases dedicated to music, cinema, theater, painting, illustration, and other forms of contemporary visual arts.